nareshbhatia/react-testing-techniques/docs/difference-between-query-types.md

 });
 ```

-However, React Testing Library offers several query types (`queryBy...`,
+However, React Testing Library offers several query types (`queryBy`, `getBy`
-`getBy...` and `findBy...`) that are useful in different use cases.
-The
+and `findBy`) that are useful in different use cases.
+The difference is in their
-difference is in their behavior for different number of matches found and
+behavior for different number of matches found and whether they wait for the
-whether they wait for the element to appear.
-The table below summarizes this
+element to appear.
+The table below summarizes this behavior:
-behaviour:

 |         | No Match | 1 Match | 1+ Match | Await? |
 | ------- | -------- | ------- | -------- | ------ |